Protecting The Best Interests Of Children In Everett And Snohomish County

 Your child is not only your top priority, it is that of the judge in family court as well.
 Any rulings a judge makes with regard to child custody and parenting time come back to whether or not the child will benefit from those decisions.
 Gone are the days of primary custody automatically going to the mother in divorce proceedings.
 Family courts are predisposed to preserve relationships between both parents and the child.

 At Akiona Law, PLLC, we can help you make decisions with the best interests of your child(ren) in mind, whether that involves questions of joint custody versus sole custody, physical custody versus legal custody, initial divorce proceedings or post-divorce modifications.
+We focus on amicable divorces, including making the process easier on your children.
+We find that through mediation or collaborative law, families make better choices by coming to an agreement on custody.

 What Constitutes The “Best Interests Of The Child”?